A Quick Look

 By default, THT defends against the most common security risks.

 Some of the improvements over standard PHP:

 - Introduces LockStrings to prevent injection attacks.

 Out of the box, PHP is more than fast enough for most apps.
 But you can benefit even more by the speed gains in PHP 7, or an opcode cache like APC.

 THT provides a built-in Perf module to identify any performance bottlenecks in your app (usually database calls).

-Right now, THT is best for single-server web apps.
+At this early stage, THT is probably best for single-server web apps.
 This includes anything you would run on a shared web host. (e.g. content-driven sites, blogs, forums, home pages, etc.)

 It aims to be useful for programmers of all levels: From novices with a little programming experience, to experienced programmers looking for a quick web development tool.

 THT is still in Beta, but if you’d like to try it out, it’s already capable of making basic web apps.

 Check out the Get Started page.